buren/git-story/README.md

 injects import of git-story script to either `.bash_profile`, `.bashrc` or `.zshrc` (in that order).

 ## Getting started
-git-story is a git branching model which tries to so simple that any VCS novice should be able to effectively use it within 5 minutes.
+git-story simplifies the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) branching model, so that any VCS novice should be able to effectively use it in 5 minutes.

 The model:

 1. Start developing a feature, and name it `gs dev <name>`
 2. Save local changes and sync with remote `gs done <commit_message>`
 3. If any conflicts fix them and `gs done "Fixed merge conflicts in ..."`
-4. Make a pull request on GitHub `gs pull-request`
+4. Create a pull request on GitHub

 The principle is that you develop each new feature in its on branch.
 Then when you're ready you go to the projects GitHub page and create a pull request.